adityaadep/terraform-aws-networking-tf-module/README.md

-# terraform-aws-networking-tf-course
+# terraform-aws-networking-tf-module
-Networking module created during Lauro Müller's Terraform course: https://www.lauromueller.com/courses/mastering-terraform
+Networking module created during  Terraform

 This module manages the creation of VPCs and Subnets, allowing for the creation of both private and public subnets.